freddy120/QtGasSensors/README.md

 QtGasSensors
 ============

-Interface for  reading values of  6 Alphasense B4 4-Electrode Gas Sensors.
+Interface for  reading values of  6 Alphasense B4 4-Electrode Gas Sensors with Arduino Due